ghaffarian/nanologger/README.md

 ## Where is this project going?
-Although I'm already satisfied with the current state of this utility class ( it just does the job for me ), I'm considering a few improvements as future work:
- - Adding support for `printf` style formatting APIs.
- - Making the API consistent with one of the well-known logging-API facades ( such as [SLF4J](https://www.slf4j.org/) or [Apache Commons Logging](http://commons.apache.org/proper/commons-logging/) ).
+Although I'm already satisfied with the current state of this utility class, I'm considering to make the API consistent with one of the well-known logging-API facades (such as [SLF4J](https://www.slf4j.org/) or [Apache Commons Logging](http://commons.apache.org/proper/commons-logging/)).
 I haven't thoroughly studied this yet; so, this will only happen if it doesn't conflict with the main goals of the project (***being simple and nimble***).

+Other than this, if you have any bright ideas or feature request, you are highly welcome to open an issue, or even contribute to this project.
+Of course, contributions or feature-requests which do not conflict with the main goals are acceptable.
+Remember, I don't intend to create another bloated/complicated logging library in Java!